thebaysix/elmstash/DEMO_README.md

 ```

 ### Adding New Metrics
-1. Add metric calculation in the Observer component
+1. Add metric calculation in the Observe component
 2. Update the UI to display the new metric
 3. Add visualization if needed